MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 ## <a name="back"></a> `span::back`

-Returns the last element in the span.
+Get the last element in the span.

 ```cpp
 constexpr reference back() const noexcept;